The Short Answer

 VPN for Linux distros

-Step 5) Connect to a VPN server
+Step 5) Connect to a VPN server using nordvpn connect.

-Step 6) To Logout use the command
+Step 6) To log out, use the command nordvpn logout.

 VPN for Linux distros